 A person’s earning record determines their SSDI benefit amount.
 People who have worked longer generally receive larger monthly benefits.
 In 2023, the maximum monthly benefit for SSDI recipients is $3,627.
 Few people actually receive this amount each month.
 Those that do are often near retirement age.

 SSI benefits for eligible individuals in 2023 max out at $914 monthly.
 For eligible married couples, the maximum benefit is $1,371.
 Countable income will be subtracted from that amount for each month that you have income other than SSI benefits to support your needs for food or shelter.

 How Long Will it Take for My Disability Claim to Be Processed?

-It’s understandable to want a quick response after you’ve submitted a claim for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance).
+It’s understandable to want a quick response after you’ve submitted a claim for SSI or SSDI benefits.
 You’ve put in the time and effort to compile your medical information, and now an important decision about your financial future hangs in the balance.
 Just how long are you going to have to wait to find out if you’ve been denied or approved?

 Generally speaking, most applicants can expect to receive a definitive yes or no answer within 90 to 120 days, or about three to four months.
 If you haven’t heard back — or if you’re simply curious about where your application stands — it’s time to check the status of your claim.

 How Long After My Disability Claim is Approved Will I Receive Benefits?

 Once your claim is processed and approved, it may be some time before you start getting monthly benefits.
 The SSA has a mandatory waiting period following disability claim approval in most cases.